adamsanderson/brook/docs/publishing.md

 Publishing Brook
 ================

-Brook is currently an unlisted addon.
-In order to use Brook in Firefox, you must build a zip file:
+In order to publish Brook, you must build a zip file:

 ```
 yarn package